DrNAlvarez/Dysregulation-of-alternative-splicing-patterns-in-the-ovaries-of-reproductively-aged-mice-/README.md

     python annotate_gtf_with_splicing.py -o all.flair.collapse.isoforms -p 120 Mus_musculus.GRCm38.102.gtf all.samples.tpm.tsv

-Run fetch_ensembl_biotype.py R_python conda env to get biotypes for the transcripts annotated in all.flair.collapse.isoforms_event_label.gtf
+Run fetch_ensembl_biotype.py to get biotypes for the transcripts annotated in all.flair.collapse.isoforms_event_label.gtf

     python fetch_ensembl_biotype.py --host http://useastdb.ensembl.org --dataset mmusculus_gene_ensembl -o ensembl_mouse_ids.tsv

-Run translate_cDNA.py in the R_python conda env to translate all cDNA identified.
+Run translate_cDNA.py to translate all cDNA identified.

     python check_cdna_translation.py all.flair.collapse.isoforms.pep/parsed_sequences.fasta all.flair.collapse.isoforms.fa translation_start_stops.tsv -p 120

-You will now be able to run Figure_1 notebook in the R_python conda env.
+You will now be able to run Figure_1 notebook

 For Figure 2.

-Run run_diff_expr.py in the Baysian conda env to generate a data frame of differentially spliced isoforms between two conditions only.
+Run run_diff_expr.py  to generate a data frame of differentially spliced isoforms between two conditions only.
 If you have more conditions to compare you will have run them in pairs.
 (A vs B or A vs C ect.
 For the manuscript we have two condtions a_vs_c (YNG PMSG vs AMA PMSG) and b_vs_d (YNG PMSG+hCG vs AMA PMSG+hCG)

     run_diff_expr.py --asevents ASevents_ovary_v4.csv --counts all.samples.counts.tsv --condA 1 2 3 --condB 7 8 9 --groups gene_id promoter_group --nsamples 200 --ntune 200 --cores 8 --out results_splice.csv

-You will now be able to run Figure_2 notebook in the R_python conda env it requires the following files
+You will now be able to run Figure_2 notebook, it requires the following files

     all.flair.collapse.isoforms.gtf
     results_splice.csv (a_vs_c and b_vs_d)